paul-rogers/drill/contrib/storage-http/README.md

 The options are:
 * `type`:  This should be `http`
 * `connection`:  This should be the root level URL for your API.
 The trailing slash should be included here.
+* `cacheResults`:  Enable caching of the HTTP responses

 ### Examples:
 The API sunrise-sunset.org returns data in the following format: